bosgnoom/kwis/README.md

 # kwis
 Single server Kahoot clone.
-To be used in an offline application.
-Very alpha stage.
+To be used in an offline situation: no internet access is available.
+A Linksys WRT54GL is used to facilitate a wifi network.
 Just to learn a bit about meteor and how to use git...

-How to use/install:
+# how to use/install:

 - Install meteor
 - Create meteor app (meteor create kwis)